 F. EXPENSES - SECRETARY-TREASURER (Account 250)

 The District Secretary-Treasurer shall be reimbursed for authorized expenses incurred in the execution of the duties of their office, attendance at meetings, of the District Board of Directors and Executive Committee, District Conferences and Conventions, and such other occasions and events specifically authorized by the Governor.
 The District Secretary-Treasurer-Designate shall be reimbursed for expenses for their attendance at the District Convention.

+G. EXPENSES – SECRETARY-TREASURER DESIGNATE (ACCOUNT 251)

+The District Secretary-Treasurer-Designate shall be reimbursed for expenses for their attendance at the District Convention.

-2. COMMITTEES
+20. COMMITTEES